mathHeadInClouds/siberia/README.md

 There is some support (work in progress) for the usage in visualizing cyclical data structures.
 Calling `.forestify` multiple times for several objects which are "connected" (hence have the same object graph, only with a different root) is not enough; there must be a forestified data structure which is shared between those various nodes, such that you can do a "root switch".
 The readme will describe this part in more detail once the code is more stable.
 Use `.analyzeObjectGraph` at your own risk (maybe better not quite yet).
 To be on the safe side, just use the 6 methods in the above black box, plus the `.clone` method.

+manually adding custom "quasi atomic objects"

+tutorial "movie" or slides, walking through the steps of the algorithm, with our example data structure.

 ### todo - maybe later, maybe never

 serializing functions depending on variables in closures